tetzank/homepage/content/posts/identical-code-folding.md

 {{< / highlight >}}

 Finally, we get the result we were looking for without modifications of the source code.
-Again, the symbol table still contains all instances, but the they point to shared code.
+Again, the symbol table still contains all instances, but they point to shared code.

 This also works with optimizations turned off for GCC.
 The gold linker fixes it all up for us, but it introduces a small size overhead in the executable as we have to put every function in its own section with `-ffunction-sections`.